Computer Environments Elicit General Agentic Intelligence in LLMs: Reinforcement Learning within Computers Enhances Generalization

 \subsection{Method}

-To train LLMs to effectively utilize code sandboxes for general tasks, the ideal approach should satisfy two criteria: (1) training within a sandbox to learn to explore the environment, and (2) using general-domain data to ensure broad transferability.
+To train LLMs to effectively utilize computer environments for general tasks, the ideal approach should satisfy two criteria: (1) training within the computer environment to learn to explore the environment, and (2) using general-domain data to ensure broad transferability.
 As shown in Table~\ref{tab:rl_comparison}, existing approaches achieve some but not all of these goals.
-For example, vanilla RL training for LLMs on text-only tasks (hereafter LLM-RL; \citealp{rlvr}), though capable of leveraging general data, does not involve sandbox interaction; SWE-RL~\citep{swerl,deepswe2025}, which trains models on software engineering tasks within sandboxes, enables sandbox interaction but relies on domain-specific data.
+For example, vanilla RL training for LLMs on text-only tasks (hereafter LLM-RL; \citealp{rlvr}), though capable of leveraging general data, does not involve computer environment interaction; SWE-RL~\citep{swerl,deepswe2025}, which trains models on software engineering tasks within computer environments, enables environment interaction but relies on domain-specific data.

-We propose training LLMs within sandbox environments configured with general-purpose data.
+We propose training LLMs within computer environments configured with general-purpose data.
 Specifically, we adopt \textit{context-based tasks}: each task consists of background materials (e.g., documents) and a task objective that must be completed based on these materials.
-Since completing the objective depends on the provided materials, models must actively explore the sandbox to find relevant information—naturally learning to leverage its capabilities.
-Meanwhile, our method uses only a general-purpose sandbox without task-specific configurations, making it easy to scale.
+Since completing the objective depends on the provided materials, models must actively explore the computer environment to find relevant information, naturally learning to leverage its capabilities.
+Meanwhile, our method uses only a general-purpose computer environment without task-specific configurations, making it easy to scale.
 Moreover, general-purpose tasks are much simpler to curate than software engineering tasks, enabling easy data scaling~\citep{instructpt,r2e}.
-Overall, \oursrl~combines the benefits of sandbox-based training with general-domain data and easy scalability.
+Overall, \oursrl~combines the benefits of computer environment-based training with general-domain data and easy scalability.

 \paragraph{Data Source.} We source general data from context-based task datasets, specifically the seed data used for fine-tuning the synthesizer in \textbf{\textit{Instruction Pre-Training}}~\citep{instructpt}.
 The data covers diverse domains including encyclopedia, fiction, expert materials, academic tests, news, social media, and trivia.
 Each data instance has background material as context, along with a series of related tasks.
 The task types include free-form generation, multiple choice, and reasoning.